Transforming Operational Efficiency with Outcome by Design™

 - Mark Fitzsimmons

-It’s because most organizations are trying to improve pieces of a system that was never designed to produce consistent outcomes in the first place.
+This failure isn’t due to a lack of effort or care from leaders and teams.
+Instead, it stems from organizations trying to improve pieces of a system that was never designed to produce consistent outcomes in the first place.

 The Real Problem Isn’t Execution